parasiticfrisk/iNaturalist_references/gh_pages/static/markdown/Arthropods/02_Entomology.md

 1. KQED and PBS Digital Studios.
 “Deep Look: Explore big scientific mysteries by going incredibly small.”
 YouTube, September 26, 2014. https://www.youtube.com/@KQEDDeepLook.
    * ———.
 "A Baby Dragonfly's Mouth Will Give You Nightmares | Deep Look."
 Video, YouTube, September 12, 2017. https://youtu.be/EHo_9wnnUTE.
    * ———.
 "The Bombardier Beetle And Its Crazy Chemical Cannon | Deep Look."
 Video, YouTube, March 22, 2016. https://youtu.be/BWwgLS5tK80.
    * ———.
+"Born Pregnant: Aphids Invade with an Onslaught of Clones | Deep Look."
+Video, YouTube, March 9, 2021. https://youtu.be/vrzalLssomg.
+   * ———.
 "The Curious Webspinner Insect Knits a Cozy Home | Deep Look."
 Video, YouTube, November 19, 2019. https://youtu.be/l_JP3RbJ8zk.
    * ———.
 "The Double-Crossing Ants to Whom Friendship Means Nothing | Deep Look."
 Video, YouTube, November 1, 2016. https://youtu.be/fguo3HvWjb0.
+   * ———.
+"Firebrats and Silverfish Are Rocking Some Old-School Looks | Deep Look."
+Video, YouTube, February 23, 2021. https://youtu.be/KefMerovEjY.
+   * ———.
+"A Flea's Fantastic Jump Takes More Than Muscle | Deep Look."
+Video, YouTube, March 10, 2020. https://youtu.be/A5KvNcNz9aQ.
+   * ———.
+"Glasswing Butterflies Want To Make Something Perfectly Clear | Deep Look."
+Video, YouTube, June 2, 2020. https://youtu.be/LYxTyMF9k_4.
+   * ———.
+"Here’s How That Annoying Fly Dodges Your Swatter | Deep Look."
+Video, YouTube, November 24, 2020. https://youtu.be/jBPFCvEhv9Y.
    * ———.
 "Honey Bees Make Honey ... and Bread? | Deep Look."
 Video, YouTube, May 7, 2019. https://youtu.be/sAKkjD3nEv0.
    * ———.
 "How Lice Turn Your Hair Into Their Jungle Gym | Deep Look."
 Video, YouTube, March 26, 2019. https://youtu.be/Yb26BBvAAWU.
    * ———.
 "How Mosquitoes Use Six Needles to Suck Your Blood | Deep Look."
 Video, YouTube, June 7, 2016. https://youtu.be/rD8SmacBUcU.